 The feature layers are organized within the discipline layers based on industry convention.
 The feature layers themselves may also be symbolized based on the types of systems included.

 You can access the context menu of the discipline layers by right-clicking them.
 These commands allow you to access capabilities specific to the collection of feature layers within the discipline.
 Add Data, for example, allows you to add a feature class as a feature layer to the specific discipline layer.
 Feature layers added to a building layer must be from the same BIM file workspace (same Revit file), or if the building layer is based on a geodatabase, it must be from the same geodatabase dataset.
 You can rename and remove building discipline layers, but you cannot add a new one.

 You can access the context menu of BIM feature layers by right-clicking them, and, as with other feature layers, perform various actions on those layers.
 For example, you can remove feature layers from a building layer using the Remove command by right-clicking a BIM feature layer.

 You can move feature layers between discipline layers by dragging them between discipline layers within the building layer.

 Access BIM data from cloud connections

 Online CAD and BIM data can be discovered and accessed in ArcGIS Pro through a BIM Cloud Connection.
-The BIM Cloud Connection button provides a connection to your online BIM cloud storage repository, such as Autodesk BIM 360 or the Autodesk Construction Cloud.
+The BIM Cloud Connection button provides a connection to your online BIM cloud storage repository, such as Autodesk BIM 360.
 You can download CAD and BIM design files, and you can add them to a map or scene.
 When design files such as DWG, RVT, or IFC files are added from a BIM Cloud Connection to ArcGIS Pro, you can check for the most recent version of the added files and optionally update the ArcGIS Pro feature layers based on those versions.